Part 2: Gridiron Daze

 The two teams had faced off in 37 games from 1930-1969, with ACC holding a 22-15 edge.
 And when that year’s game came around, ACC did indeed bring home another victory, 43-26.
-With that, they officially ending the season with a 9-2 record.
-And Wolfgang himself had three pass completions in the game, and a first-down.
+With that, they officially ended the season with a 9-2 record.
+And Wolfgang himself had three pass completions in the game and a first-down.
 He wasn’t satisfied with his performance overall, though: “I didn’t have a great game, but they knew I could play ball,” he’d tell reporters.
 He was already looking forward to next season, hungry to do better against McMurry in a rematch.

-That was assuming he’d be in the game at all, though; the tight end with the separated shoulder was all better now, and expected to rejoin the team as starter.
+That was assuming he’d be in the game at all, though; the tight end with the separated shoulder was all better now and expected to rejoin the team as Starter.
 And when the Southland All-Conference team was announced in December, ten Wildcats players made the list… but Wolfgang only got “Honorable Mention.”
 It looked like he might be spending more time on the bench next year.
 But not if he had any say in the matter.

 Then, sometime in the spring of 1971, Wolfgang was reading the Abilene Reporter-News and saw his name mentioned: sports columnist Carl Dingler wrote that Wolfgang had been moved to starting fullback for the fall season, and “should add power if the coaches leave him there.”
 He called up the reporter, and was emphatic that there was no “if”: Wolfgang was a lock for starting fullback.
 Period.